-Our Values are SACRED to us
+Our values are SACRED to us

-- Safety: Safety is a core value over which no business objective can have a higher priority. - ✤ Agility: Speed, Responsiveness and being Proactive, achieve through Collaboration and Empowering employees. - Care: Care for the Stakeholders- our Environment, Customers and Shareholders- both existing and potential, our Community and our people (our employees and partners). - Respect: Treat all stakeholders with respect and dignity. - Ethics: Achieve the most admired standards of Ethics, through Integrity and mutual Trust. - Diligence: Do everything (set direction, deploy actions, analyse, review, plan and mitigate risks etc) with a thoroughness that delivers quality and Excellence-in all areas, and especially in Operation, Execution and Growth.
+- Safety: Safety is a core value over which no business objective can have a higher priority. - Agility: Speed, responsiveness and being proactive, achieve through Collaboration and empowering employees. - Care: Care of Stakeholders-our Environment, Customers and Shareholders both existing and potential, our community and our people (Our employees and partners). - Respect: Treat all stakeholders with respect and dignity. - Ethics: Achieve the most admired standards of Ethics, through Integrity and mutual Trust. - Diligence: Do everything (set direction, deploy actions, analyze, review, plan and mitigate risks etc) with a thoroughness that delivers quality and Excellence-in all areas, and especially in Operation, Execution and Growth.